0904-mansi/0904-mansi/README.md

 <h3 align="center"><b>  I am Mansi Mishra, Pre-final year student at BIT Durg.
 I'm an SWE Intern'23 at Microsoft.
-Currently working on Skill Enhancement and looking forward to work on some machine learning projects.
+Currently working on Skill Enhancement and looking forward to learn new things.
 Happy to connect :)</b></h3>